 A parlay combines two or more individual bets into a single wager.
 The catch: ALL legs must win for the parlay to cash.
 One loss and the entire bet is lost.

-The tradeoff for this added risk is a higher potential payout than betting each leg individually.
+The trade-off for this added risk is a higher potential payout than betting each leg individually.

 Example: 3-Leg NFL Parlay